kenyou934-cloud/vite-vue-ssaam/replit.md

   - "Please select your Program."

 ## Architecture
 Pure frontend application with no backend.
 All user data stored in browser's localStorage.
-Enhanced with professional form validation, image preloading, and SSAAM-branded error messages for optimal user experience.
+Enhanced with professional form validation, image preloading, and RED error notifications for optimal user experience and clear error visibility.